mgtascu/solution/README.md

 *  An environment with `awscli` and `terraform` installed.
     While developing the solution, I used the a `t2.micro AWS EC2 instance` running Amazon Linux 2 and the following tool versions.
     > aws-cli/1.18.147 Python/2.7.18 Linux/5.10.109-104.500.amzn2.x86_64 botocore/1.18.6
+    > or
+    > aws-cli/2.2.31 Python/3.8.8 Darwin/21.4.0 exe/x86_64 prompt/off
     >
     > Terraform v1.1.9

+* Subscribe to the [AWS Marketplace Centos AMI](https://aws.amazon.com/marketplace/pp/prodview-qkzypm3vjr45g), if you haven't already.
+The terraform apply command will require this step and fail otherwise.

 * The `awscli` must be configured with the credentials of an IAM user with the proper access to create and delete the required infra(sg, key pairs and instances, in ec2).
 To achieve this, run `aws configure` and input your user details.
     > AWS Access Key ID []: _<your_user_access_key_id>_